Act One: 10 years

 Closet!
 There was a noise from inside the closet.
 She knew where it was coming from because she had carefully mapped the floor of her room, marking on a scale miniature of the space on graph paper, every spot that produced a click, a creak, or a groan.
 Stealth was a skill she sought.

-This was a creak, caused by a floorboard third in from the door jam, and half a foot off the doorway’s center.
+This was a creak, caused by a floorboard third in from the door jam, and half a foot off the doorway’s centre.
 It only made a noise when she put her entire weight on it while standing on one foot.

 Something in her closet was moving, and it was heavy.